Supportive Periodontal Care

 - examination of your teeth for decay and other dental problems

 - checkup on the way your teeth fit together when you bite

 - application or prescription of medications to reduce tooth sensitivity or other problems you may have.

 How often should you have supportive periodontal care visits?

 Your periodontal condition is the deciding factor.
 The interval between your supportive periodontal care (spc) visits might be as often as every few weeks or as frequent as every six months.
 Everyone’s situation is different.
 The frequency of your supportive care visits will be influenced by:

 - the type of periodontal disease you have

 - the type of periodontal treatment you have

 - your personal commitment to good oral care at home.

-To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Drs.
-Barnes and Miller recommends.
+To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Dr. Barnes recommends.
 Protecting your periodontal health through preventive maintenance has great benefits for you.
 You will be able to chew with more comfort, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
 Your commitment to maintenance therapy is your commitment to your better oral health.